-- The suspension of all international flights to and from Ben Gurion airport is extended until at least 20 February 2021. - o This measure suspends the entry of both foreign and Israeli nationals. - Any person wishing to travel to Israel will have to successfully apply to the Exemptions Committee prior to their journey.
+- United and Delta have resumed flights between New York/Newark and Tel Aviv, following approval by an Israeli government panel.
+There are five flights scheduled on these routes up to 6 March 202. - The suspension of all international flights to and from Ben Gurion airport is extended until at least 6 March 2021. - ${\circ}$ $\,$ This measure suspends the entry of both foreign and Israeli nationals. - Any person wishing to travel to Israel will have to successfully apply to the Exemptions Committee prior to their journey.
 This includes Foreign and Israeli nationals. - Legitimate reasons to be considered by the Exemption Committee: attending the funeral of an immediate relative, accompanying a body to Israel for burial, urgent medical treatment including women in their final trimester of pregnancy, the need to attend an immediate relative in distress, and other compassionate reasons, and to take part in legal proceedings. - Senior officials at the Ministry of Economics have advised that, starting 22 February, the Exemption Committee will begin considering applications for the entry of foreign experts deemed by the Ministry to be essential to the Israeli market. - Priority will begiven to those foreign experts with valid work visas, returning to Israel.
 In light of the anticipated volume of requests as well as limited flight availability, officials recommend applications for entry to be submitted ASAP for use by 28 February 2021(expected entry date). - It is expected that, in parallel, the Work Permit Unit (WPU) of the Ministry will resume its operations for issuing new work permits early next week, based upon the relevant government office (per industry) recommendations and in light of the policy taken since the start of the pandemic.
-It is recommended to submit new work permit applications ASAP to the WPU, to allow for timely processing. - Foreign nationals who are allowed entry must: - Present a negative COVID-19 PCR test taken within 72 hours before - hold adequate health insurance; - register with the Ministry of Health via the online form or through the Health Center Line upon arrival: - undertake another PCR test on arrival at the airport; - complete a minimum 10-day quarantine at a government-run facility; - undertake a second COVID-19 PCR test from the ninth day after entry to reduce their isolation period from 14 days to 10 days. - Those allowed to depart from Israel: - Foreign nationals, not including permanent residents of Israel.
+It is recommended to submit new work permit applications ASAP to the WPU, to allow for timely processing.

+- Foreign nationals who are allowed entry must: - Present a negative COVID-19 PCR test taken within 72 hours before travel; - hold adequate health insurance; - register with the Ministry of Health via the online form or through the Health Center Line upon arrival; - undertake another PCR test on arrival at the airport; - complete a minimum 10-day quarantine at a government-run facility; - undertake a second COVID-19 PCR test from the ninth day after entry to reduce their isolation period from 14 days to 10 days. - Those allowed to depart from Israel: - Foreign nationals, not including permanent residents of Israel.
 This means that foreign workers with a B-1 work visa and their dependents holding B-2 visas will be allowed departure from Israel. - Israeli nationals residing abroad.
-Proof of permanent residence abroad will be required to be presented to the Exemptions Committee.

-- Any person that has successfully applied to the Exemptions Committee. - Professional sportspeople will be allowed to travel overseas to take part in official international tournaments. - The land border with Jordan is also closed.
+Proof of permanent residence abroad will be required to be presented to the Exemptions Committee. - Any person that has successfully applied to the Exemptions Committee. - Professional sportspeople will be allowed to travel overseas to take part in official international tournaments. - The land border with Jordan is also closed.